 The person who owned the land thought he would end up with the store when the lease ran out but Ern Hill had been clever.
-He built the store on logs, rather than on stumps — so when the lease expired he towed the store onto their own land in 1899 on the south west corner of Hampton Street (renamed South Western Hwy) and Henry Street.
+Ern built the store on logs, rather than on stumps — so when the lease expired he towed the store onto their own land in 1899 on the south west corner of Hampton Street (renamed South Western Hwy) and Henry Street.

 Ern was involved with numerous local organizations including:

 - Bridgetown Local Board of Health – tended his resignation in Oct 1903 if the meetings of the board could not be held on Saturdays.
 Resignation accepted in Nov, 1903.
 Joined the Health Board again in 1908 and was a member of the board until 1912.